-Testosterone replacement therapy (TRT) is one of the most effective ways to combat low testosterone levels, but it’s vital that you understand the risks associated with the treatment.
-As with any form of hormone replacement therapy, there are a few downsides to receiving regular injections of testosterone.
+Testosterone replacement therapy (TRT) is one of the most effective ways to combat low testosterone levels, but you must understand the risks associated with the treatment.
+As with any hormone replacement therapy, there are a few downsides to receiving regular testosterone injections.
 But do these risks outweigh the benefits?
 That’s a decision you’ll have to make for yourself!

 Testosterone replacement therapy- Target Blood Test Limits:

-To minimize TRT side effects, lab test value ranges and acceptable maximum targets have been created by different medical guideline groups.
+To minimize TRT side effects, different medical guideline groups have created lab test value ranges and maximum acceptable targets .

 These values have been collected from three TRT guidelines and clinical practices around the United States: